 Early College Program Summer Institute 2014

-High school students who are at least 15 years old and have completed their sophomore, junior, or senior year are eligible to enroll in the Early College Program (ECP) Summer Institute.
+High school students who are at least 15 years old and not more than 18 years old and have completed their sophomore, junior, or senior year are eligible to enroll in the Early College Program (ECP) Summer Institute.

 Housing, merit scholarships, and need-based aid are available.

 Session 2: Two weeks